quocanhto85/Object-based-Visual-SLAM/README.md

 - Confusion matrices
 - Validation batch prediction images
 - Quantitative scores (mAP50, mAP50–95)

+**Note**: The `results/` directory in this GitHub repository contains only selected results needed for the accompanying report, not the complete training outputs.
+For full inspection of all generated files, refer to the `yolov8n_output/` and `yolov8s_output/` directories mentioned in the [🗂️ Notes on Directory Contents](#🗂️-notes-on-directory-contents) section.

+The complete results after training will look like the structure shown in the attached image above.

 Example findings:
 - `mAP50`: Evaluates if predicted box overlaps ≥ 50% with ground truth